 At the moment when Drew Goddard disengaged the gun’s clip, the window and a fair portion of the wall exploded inward.
 It seemed to his sleep-deprived mind that it didn’t so much explode as liquefy, like a melding but inwardly-expanding bubble containing colors and shapes he recognized as bricklike, woodlike, and even wallpaper and glasslike.

 Drew fell backwards off the chair as a … thing … hurled itself at him.
 A bizarre memory of electron microscope images of dust mites or some such creature became reality, but in gigantic size, a translucent bluish entity with clawed limbs, more like something composed of energy than matter.

 But it never reached him.
 His apartment door smashed open and he had a vision of black tactical gear and a waterfall of golden brown hair lunging between Drew and the creature.
 As the woman spun and unstrapped a handgun Drew couldn’t shake the impression that something like four tattered wasp wings sprouted from her back.

 A shriek that seemed to span dimensions ripped its way out of the bluish energy beast.
 The “gun” the woman held spurted golden beams and the creature responded much as Drew’s apartment wall and window had — bubbling and melding and, after a moment, bursting.
 A blue hazy glowing cloud settled over the room and Drew frantically brushed at himself to get the reside off in case it was — What?
 Radioactive?
 Poisonous?
 Magic charm cursed?
 He felt justified when the woman seemed to be madly doing the same thing before turning to face Drew.

 And the book is now live!
-Print edition coming soon!
+Print edition also available!